cosmic-tiger/CTA3/README.md

-# CTA3
+# aspnet core 8 mvc bootstrap5 quickstart template

-aspnet core 8 mvc bootstrap5 quickstart template.
+A clean, responsive ASP.NET Core 8 MVC starter template using Bootstrap 5 written using visual studio 2022 — ideal for rapid prototyping or production-ready web apps.

 This solution mimics the very nice quickstart app provided by blazor.